By Lucy Morgan

 Quality communication is an important component of successful grant management and internal controls.
 In fact, a culture that “black boxes” relevant information or allows silos between departments encourages a toxic environment both for internal and external stakeholders.
 When program folks don’t talk with finance folks and vice versa, it’s not just business as usual.
 It is a potential internal control risk!

 Improving the reliability of financial information and allowing appropriate access to query functions are just some of the ways that communication can get stronger across the organization.
-Likewise moving to a common platform where information resides instead of multitudes of spreadsheets can help break down silos between departments.
-It doesn’t matter if you are funded by grants or donors, free-flowing communication and quality information are keys to meeting organizational objectives.
+Likewise, moving to a common fund accounting platform where information resides instead of multitudes of spreadsheets can help break down silos among departments.
+It doesn’t matter if you are funded by grants or donors, free-flowing communication and quality information are keys to meeting your nonprofit’s objectives.

 Component 5: Monitoring